vladansaracpv/slate/source/includes/_dashboardSummary.md

 `GET /api/v1/analytics/summary/general`

-*Get general system summary data*
+*Get general system summary data.
 This is info on system wide values of appropriate variables related to a given user.
-Information about user is read from request jwt token.
+Information about user is read from request JWT token.*

 **Required user role:**